 And I think that the answer would be a resounding yes.

-Part of what's going on though, and the president's getting pushback in Brussels about his call to to for NATO to help with uh the fight against terrorism.
+Part of what's going on, though, and the president's getting pushback in Brussels about his call for NATO to help with the fight against terrorism, and it reflects a weakened NATO, Jay, due in part to the feckless leadership of the previous administration.

-Uh common defense, which is NATO's charter common defense is supposed to be without qualifications.
+Common defense is supposed to be without qualifications.

-But if Islamist terrorism is truly a threat, which it is, then NATO, if it's a threat to NATO or any one member simply cannot categorically rule out the use of combat troops and so far the Secretary General is saying whatever they do, they will not introduce combat troops again.
+But if Islamist terrorism is truly a threat, which it is, then NATO, if it's a threat to NATO or any one member, simply cannot categorically rule out the use of combat troops.

-Alright I'm gonna play a statement that the president made again this is in front of his NATO allies.
+Again, this is in front of his NATO allies.

-I mean this is in front of the NATO allies number 12.
+I mean, this is in front of the NATO allies, number 12.

 Take a listen.